magic-context/recipe-menu-planner/content/getting-started/getting_to_know_this_specialist.md

 ## What Makes This Different?

-**Regular Recipe Apps**: Start fresh every time.
-You have to search, filter, and re-explain your preferences in every session.
+This specialist combines the best of both worlds:

+**Recipe Apps**: Remember your preferences but can't handle creative requests like "It's Halloween weekend, I only have chicken at home, what should I make?"

+**AI Assistants**: Can handle any creative cooking question but forget everything between conversations - no memory of your meal plans or preferences.

-**Your Recipe & Menu Planner**: Builds up knowledge about YOU specifically:
+**Your Recipe & Menu Planner**: AI flexibility + persistent memory!
+I can handle creative requests AND remember your specific preferences:
 - Remembers which recipes you've tried and loved
 - Learns your go-to weeknight meals vs. weekend cooking projects
 - Tracks your dietary restrictions and family preferences